(All fields required)

 Please enter your name.

 Internationally adopted children often have unique medical and social issues.
-Some are malnourished.
-Infectious diseases are common, as many children have not had complete vaccination against disease.
-In addition, many children face the developmental and psychological impact of institutionalization and sensory deprivation.
+Some are malnourished and many have not had complete vaccination against disease; infectious diseases are common.
+Many of them face the developmental and psychological impact of institutionalization and sensory deprivation.

-We have a new program to address mental health and learning services.
-And, our research has led to immunization recommendations that are in place on a national level.
-The IAC is not a replacement for pediatricians and family physicians but a resource for primary care providers.
+Our research has led to immunization recommendations that are in place on a national level.
+The IAC is not a replacement for pediatricians and family physicians, but a resource for primary care providers.
 We work hand in hand with them in addressing adoption-related issues.

-Since 1999, the IAC has assisted thousands of adoptive families from 47 states and nine countries.
+Since 1999, the IAC has assisted more than 3,000 adoptive families from 47 states and nine countries.

 These children were born in 49 different countries around the world.